propcom/ckeditor/README.txt

 -------------------------------------------------
-   During the installation, CKEditor will check for the existence of FCKeditor module and copy all FCKeditor settings, profiles etc. (to save your time, just disable FCKeditor module during CKEditor installation, if you unistall FCKeditor module before installing CKEditor, all FCKeditor settings will be deleted from the database and CKEditor will not copy them).
+   During the installation, CKEditor will check for the existence of FCKeditor module and copy all FCKeditor settings, profiles etc. (to save your time, just disable FCKeditor module during CKEditor installation, if you uninstall FCKeditor module before installing CKEditor, all FCKeditor settings will be deleted from the database and CKEditor will not copy them).
-   After installing CKEditor you may unsinstall FCKeditor module.
+   After installing CKEditor you may uninstall FCKeditor module.

    If both modules are enabled (CKEditor and FCKeditor) you may get javascript errors, if both editors will try to attach to the same textarea, be sure that's not a problem if you have problems after upgrading.